eoduniyi/hyperSpec.gsoc2020/blog/weekly_reports.md

  There are a number of open-source .yml solutions, as well as, configurations one can specify.

+### Secrets
+So, what is the difference between "personal access tokens", "Github secrets", "keys", etc.

+* Personal Access Tokens - Personal access tokens (PATs) are an alternative to using passwords for authentication to GitHub when using the GitHub API or the command line.

+* Secrets -

 ### `pkgdown`
 According to the main website for `pkgdown`
 > pkgdown is designed to make it quick and easy to build a website for your package.